lanl-ansi/PowerModelsProtection.jl/README.md

 Objective is `sum((crg[g] - crg0[c])^2 + (cig[g] - cig0[c])^2 for g in inverter_gens)`

+## Contributers in Alphabetical Order
+* Art Barnes
+* David Fobes
+* Jose Tabarez

+Thanks to Frederik Geth for his current-flow formulation on which this package is based

 ## License

 This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.